HIZILL/chat.com/README_Nowak.md

 # CHAT.COM

-Welcome to CHAT.COM, a messaging application that allows you to connect and communicate with friends, family, and colleagues in real-time.
+Welcome to CHAT.COM, a messaging application that allows you to connect and communicate with friends, family, co-workers, and any others in real-time.
 This repository contains the source code and documentation for the CHAT.COM application.

 ## Features
-- Secure and private messaging
+- Secure and private messaging, feel safe chatting with others
-- Real-time chat functionality
+- Real-time chat functionality, communicate with friends in real time
-- User-friendly interface
+- User-friendly interface, simple to use
-- Group chats and private conversations
+- Group chats and private conversations, manage your group's communication with others easily
-- Online presence status
+- Online presence status, see who is currently available
-- Message notifications
+- Message notifications, don't miss any messages from friends
-- File sharing and multimedia support
+- File sharing and multimedia support, share whatever you want

 ## Installation